The Bulgarian Legal System and Legal Research

 2.5.
 Acts of Parliament and Codifications

 The main sources of law, apart from the EU laws are the Acts of Parliament.[2]
 Legislative initiatives are vested in any Member of Parliament, as well as in the Council of Ministers (refer to 3.2.1. below).
-Annual budgets bills can be drafted only by the Council of Ministers.
+Annual budget bills can be drafted only by the Council of Ministers.

-Some major branches of the legal system are codified, even though codes (enacted by the Parliament) have no higher standing than but are equal with the Acts of Parliament.
+Some major branches of the legal system are codified, even though codes (enacted by the Parliament) have no higher standing than but are equal to the Acts of Parliament.
 The major codes having the ranking of an Act of Parliament currently in force in Bulgaria are:

 2.6.
 Delegated Legislation